dmakhazen/dmakhazen/README.md

 - [Telegramm](https://t.me/pBR_322)
 - [LinkedIn](https://www.linkedin.com/in/dmakhazen/)

- Fun fact😄: if you gaze long enough into an data, the data will gaze back into you.
+ Fun fact: if you gaze long enough into an data, the data will gaze back into you.

 <!--
 - 🔭 I’m currently working on ...